bhy2001/Reframe-Relational-Algebra-Operator-Simulation/Documentation.md

 # CS-440 FINAL PROJECT

 - This project attempts to reimplement reframe's API and extend it to include more relational algebra operations using Python.
 Operations include:
+  - This package only accept in read `.csv` file type
   - Single-table operations:

     - **Project**: